 Out-of-state tuition costs at postsecondary institutions may be several times more expensive than in-state costs.
-To qualify for in-state tuition at these colleges and universities, the student is often required to live in the state for a specific amount of time, often one year or more.
+To qualify for in-state tuition at these colleges and universities, you may be required to live in the state for a specific amount of time, often one year or more.
 This requirement may be difficult for service members, spouses or dependents to meet as they move from state to state.

 Section 114 of the Higher Education Opportunity Act guarantees in-state tuition costs for any active-duty service member, his or her spouse and dependents at any public college or university located in the state where they are stationed with the following requirements:

 - Active-duty period in the state must exceed 30 days.

 - In-state tuition rates for service members and spouses last only while the service member is stationed in the state.